 Gardiners Creek Trail: Burnley to Box Hill

-These are just a handful of the wonderful places to keep active within Melbourne’s east, however, they’re some of the most popular with locals and visitors alike.
+These are just a handful of the wonderful places to keep active within Melbourne’s eastern suburbs, however, they’re some of the most popular with locals and visitors alike.
 And the best part is many of them pass popular cafes and eateries on the way, potentially providing you with the added incentive you need to get out and about!
 Discover more ⟫

 Longridge Park: Warrandyte